Rollbit vs Stake

 It wins, when it wins at all, by being more specifically attractive.

-That is an important distinction, because it stops the page from becoming generic.
+That distinction stops the page from becoming generic.

 If this comparison were only about trust, Stake would run away with it.